 16. The Piano (1993)

 Set in the 1850’s, Holly Hunter portrays a mute Scottish mother who becomes a mail order bride to a New Zealander on the other side the world.
 She arrives there with her daughter, portrayed by Anna Paquin to meet a cold and entitled husband who does nothing for her.
-When he gives away her beloved piano she is enraged and enters into an affair with the man he gave it to portrayed with primal anger by Harvey Keitel.
+When he gives away her beloved piano, she is enraged and enters into an affair with the man he gave it to, portrayed with primal anger by Harvey Keitel.
 They heal one another in unexpected ways, but not before there is much rage shared between she and her husband.
-Hunter gives a performance for the ages, one of the screens’ greatest performances and won everything she could win for it.
-Directed and written by Jane Campion.
+Hunter gives a performance for the ages, one of the screen’s greatest performances and won everything she could win for it.
+The film is directed and written by Jane Campion.

 Read More: Best Movies of the 1970s